 Block - Optimal UI for touch screen devices.

-Radio Button Under Option - Radio button options will be displayed in a vertical list and the radio button will be underneath each response option.
+Radio Button Under Option - Options will be displayed in a vertical list and the radio button or the checkbox option will be underneath each response option.

 Under the Block layout option you can also choose an option called Label Type - these labels will be displayed on the left of the response options.